Prevent the end of semester Burn Out + Keep your motivation and momentum going Strong all semester long

 Literally, any solution is better than “I don’t know”!
 Don’t critique your solutions, just brainstorm, and trust yourself to find a solution no matter what.

 I hope this strategy of planning for obstacles helps relieve as much stress and anxiety ahead of time as it has for me.
 Because you’ve written everything out, refer back to it when you face these actual obstacles.
 They will come up, but you won’t have to stress or miss a beat because you already know what to do.
-As you are planning ahead, don’t forget to get access to my free resource library:

 Try It Yourself: 30-minute stay motivated this semester Challenge